H.R.2353 - Strengthening Career and Technical Education for the 21st Century Act115th Congress (2017-2018)

-- at the secondary school level, a student served by an eligible recipient specified in the Act, who has completed three or more CTE courses or completed at least two courses in a single CTE program or program of study;
+- at the secondary school level, a student served by an eligible recipient specified in this bill, who has completed at least two courses in a single CTE program or program of study; or

-The term "CTE participant" means an individual who completes at least one course or earns at least one credit in an eligible recipient's CTE program or program of study.
+The term "CTE participant" means an individual who completes at least one course in an eligible recipient's CTE program or program of study.

 (Sec.
 9) The federal government may not condition grant funding on the adoption of specific curricula or content, including Common Core State Standards or mandate the use of specific curricula or content through such grants.